AmyPhung/robo_fish/_pages/manufacturing_guide.md

+---
-# Soft Tail Manufacturing Guide
+title: "Soft Tail Manufacturing Guide"
+permalink: /soft_tail_manufacture/
+layout: posts
+sidebar:
+  nav: "docs"
+---
 To manufacture a tail, follow this guide from top to bottom.
 Each section assumes that you have completed the previous sections.
 If a print is listed once in one section, and once in another, it means you’ll need to print another one.

 Here is a public link to the CAD on OnShape: https://cad.onshape.com/documents/fe4b32406be11c09bbe7cdbf/w/299111820bac3caaa051841e/e/472fa33427866a6de1dbed42